 Mitchell King is a senior majoring in communication at the University of Southern California (USC).
 He marched alto saxophone for two years before becoming drum major for two years at Campbell High School in Smyrna, Ga.
 He currently marches alto saxophone for the USC Trojan Marching Band.
 He aspires to one day open his own public relations firm in Atlanta.

 Gregory M. Kuzma, who simply goes by “GM,” is a freelance writer and author of the book “On the Field From Denver, Colorado … The Blue Knights!,” which highlights his 1994 summer tour adventures as a drum corps member.
 He is a 1998 graduate of the University of Central Florida with a degree in communications.

-Emily Moneymaker is a senior pursuing a Bachelor of Science in Policy, Planning and Development and a minor in marketing at the University of Southern California (USC).
-She has played trumpet for more than 12 years and now marches in the USC Trojan Marching Band and serves as the organization’s recruitment manager.
+Emily Moneymaker is a graduate from the University of Southern California (USC) where she received a Bachelor of Science in Policy, Planning and Development and a minor in marketing.
+She has played trumpet for more than 12 years.
+She marched in the USC Trojan Marching Band and served as the organization’s recruitment manager.

 Katie Rose Quandt

 Katie Rose Quandt is a freelance reporter in Brooklyn, New York.
 She has written for Slate, Mother Jones, Brooklyn Magazine, and the Village Voice, among others.
 She played saxophone in the University of Notre Dame Marching Band, where she was section leader.